WebSDR

 Senegal launched its first satellite on the 16th August 2024 at 7.56pm BST.
 The nanosatellite was built over the course of 3 years by Senegalese engineers and technicians with the latter trained at Centre Spatial Universitaire Montpellier in partnership with the Senegal government.
 GaindeSat

-is an Earth observation satellite for environmental data gathering in particular water resources weather forecasting and the monitoring of Senegal's lakes and watercourses.
+is a (LEO) Earth observation satellite for environmental data gathering in particular water resources weather forecasting and the monitoring of Senegal's lakes and watercourses.

 Receive Transmitted Data Audio from GaindeSat-1A

-Tune the Ambientscape WebSDR on 401.800 Meteorological Space-to-Earth Band (Receive Only)
+Tune the Ambientscape WebSDR for Satellites SDRplay (2) UHF on 401.800 MHz or

-Current Status for all Space Satellites as Reported by Users:
+Current Status for Space Satellites as Reported by Users:

 View AMSAT Live Oscar Satellite Status